Biermugs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CaseHoldPolicy.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
+To remove an inactive mailboxes from a case hold policy, you need to use the primary SMTP address of the inactive mailbox, prepended with a period (".").

 ### -RemovePublicFolderLocation
 The RemovePublicFolderLocation parameter specifies that you want to remove all public folders from the case hold policy.
 You use the value All for this parameter.